seans888/H-Service-Request/Application/advanced/backend/README.txt

-THis is the frontend folder of the web application
+THis is the backend folder of the web application